David Wesley

 David Barakau Wesley (born November 14, 1970) is an American former professional basketball player who played in the National Basketball Association (NBA).
-He is the current television color analyst for the New Orleans Pelicans.
-He is the cousin of former NBA player Michael Dickerson.

 Early life

 David graduated from Longview High School in Longview, Texas.
 He was classmates with former NFL player Bobby Taylor.

 College career

 Wesley played his freshman year at Temple Junior College, then transferred to Baylor University.
 Wesley averaged 17 points per game and 4.4 assists per game in 72 total games at Baylor, and left in 1992, 33 hours short of a degree in physical education.

 Professional career

-Wichita Falls Texans (1992-1993)
+Wichita Falls Texans (1992–1993)

 When Wesley left Baylor University in 1992, many scouts considered him too small (at 6'1") to play as a shooting guard in the NBA, and doubted his ability to make the transition to point guard.
 As a result, Wesley was not selected in the 1992 NBA draft.
-He spent the 1992–93 season in the CBA playing for the Wichita Falls Texans.
+He spent the 1992–93 season in the Continental Basketball Association (CBA) playing for the Wichita Falls Texans where he was selected to the CBA All-Rookie First Team.